St Mary on Paddington Green Church: History

 The church was altered in the 19th century but was restored to its mid-Georgian appearance by architect Raymond Erith in the early 1970s using some of the compensation for the construction of the urban motorway Westway, alongside the church.
 Restoration included the chancel being reinstated in its original form, the nave reseated with box pews and the organ moved to the West end.
 The organ case is dedicated as a memorial to Erith.
 The church houses monuments to some of the area's residents, including sculptor Joseph Nollekens and lexicographer Peter Mark Roget.

 St Mary’s Churchyard

 The adjoining churchyard was converted to a public park in the 1890s and is now known as St Mary's Gardens.
 It consists of grass with scattered trees.
 The grave of well-known 18th-century actress Sarah Siddons is located towards the northern end.
 Some headstones from the former churchyard are stacked against the west wall of the Gardens.

-The southern part of the churchyard was destroyed to make way for the approaches to Marylebone Flyover in the 1960s, with exhumed burials being reinterred in an area of Mill Hill cemetery and marked with a plaque.
+The southern part of the churchyard was destroyed to make way for the approaches to Marylebone Flyover in 1968, with exhumed burials being reinterred in an area of Mill Hill Cemetery and marked with a plaque.